trl6895/website-for-triston/README.md

   - ###### Sports: Basking ball and Volling ball.
 Statistical analysis of baseball (embed FB video?)
   - ###### Music:  Saxophone and Frank Ocean and stuff
 - ##### Resume: pdf viewer of my resume

+### Misc
+I plan to use parallax scrolling for cool effects, particularly on the Games Page?
+(Background imgs would be game art)